Back to Me (Marian Hill and Lauren Jauregui song)

-"Back to Me" is a song recorded by American electronic duo Marian Hill and American singer and songwriter Lauren Jauregui.
+"Back to Me" is a song recorded by American electronic duo Marian Hill featuring American singer and songwriter Lauren Jauregui.
 It was released on December 8, 2016 and included on the duo's extended debut album Act One: The Complete Collection.
 The song was written by the members of Marian Hill (Samantha Gongol and Jeremy Lloyd) and Jauregui, and produced by Lloyd.
 It is Jauregui's first release outside of Fifth Harmony.

 Production

 Marian Hill and Jauregui said that the song began with the two of them on a plane and Jauregui in a hotel room, and the track was recorded in producer Jeremy's bedroom.
 Gongol commented that the duo and Jauregui had been wanting to work together since they met at one of Marian Hill's shows over a year earlier, and they managed to complete the song with her in a brief period she had outside her tight schedule with Fifth Harmony.
 Lloyd said that Jauregui told them she had already written her verse about five minutes before she was going to record it, and she "nailed the rhyme scheme and did so probably quicker and more deftly than we could have done".
 Lloyd also complimented the harmonies Jauregui wrote, saying that she has "an amazing harmonic ear".